dinja-srl/poste-delivery-business-sdk/README.md

 # Poste Delivery Business PHP SDK

-This package is an unofficial simple PHP SDK for Poste Delivery Business Rest API services.
+This package is an unofficial simple PHP SDK for Poste Delivery Business Rest API services v.1.8.1.

 ## Installing
 Install with composer